romainlhardymids/gram-sum/README.md

 ```

 ## Fine-tuning a paragraph-level encoder-decoder model<a name="finetune-booksum"></a>
 At the paragraph level, GraM-SUM uses a `t5-small` encoder-decoder model fine-tuned on the BookSum dataset.
 To replicate this training, you may use the code found in `training/finetune-booksum.py` and `training/finetune-booksum.ipynb`.
-Although the notebook was originally run in SageMaker, it can be adapted to run locally or in Colab.
+Although the notebook was originally run in AWS SageMaker, it can be adapted to run locally or in Google Colab.

 ## Fine-tuning a named entity recognition model<a name="finetune-ner"></a>
 ```